Downside Gap Two Rabbits Candlestick Pattern

 The downward-pointing red long candle before the gap plays an important role in defining the Downside Gap Two Rabbits candlestick pattern.
 This pattern indicates that selling pressure is decreasing and buyers are starting to push the price up, as evidenced by the presence of strong buyers during the second candle.
 After the pattern formation is complete, this means that the downward trend may be ending and a rise may be indicated.

-Trading with Downside Gap Two Rabbits pattern
+How to Trade the Downside Gap Two Rabbits Pattern

-Buying: It may be tempting to buy immediately after the pattern forms, that is, to open a position at the point where the trend reversal is indicated.
+• Buying: It may be tempting to buy immediately after the pattern forms, that is, to open a position at the point where the trend reversal is indicated.
 Generally, the Buy point can be made at the closing price of the third candle or the opening price of the next candle.

-Stop Loss: The stop loss level can be set a bit below the entry point.
+• Stop Loss: The stop loss level can be set a bit below the entry point.
 Usually, a stop loss level can be set below the pattern formation or below a significant support level that is indicated by a movement in the opposite direction of the pattern.

-Target: The profit target can be set as the height of the pattern formation or the resistance level shown by a movement in the opposite direction of the pattern.
+• Target: The profit target can be set as the height of the pattern formation or the resistance level shown by a movement in the opposite direction of the pattern.
 In addition, Fibonacci retracement levels, moving averages, or other technical tools for setting profit targets can be used.

 Here is an example of trading with the Downside Gap Two Rabbits candlestick pattern on Marathon Digital Holdings, Inc. stock: